jdcloudcom/en/documentation/Developer-Tools/CodeDeploy/Best-Practice/Blue-green-Deployment.md

 2) Please deploy the program package to the Virtual Machines with the CodeDeploy

-3) Access the sample code with the Public IP and ports of the Load Balancer
+3) Access the sample code with the Public IP: Ports of the Load Balancer

 Example Precondition:

 - Existing Virtual Machines
 - Existing Load Balancer Instances and Listener
 - Sample codes have been cloned in the CodeCommit
+- Existing Object Storage Service Bucket

 ### Create Virtual Machines

-Create 2 Virtual Machines in the region cn-north-1, with specific information as follows:
+In regions: Create 2 Virtual Machines in the region cn-north-1, with specific information as follows:

 - Creation method: Create customized instance
 - Image: Official CentOS CentOS 7.4 64-bit